What is a Combi Boiler and how does it work?

 What is a combi boiler?

 A combi boiler is a high efficiency boiler modulating/condensing boiler that can heat your home and DHW (domestic hot water) all in one unit.
-Combi boilers usually are wall hung that will open up floor space in your basement of utility room.
+Combi boilers usually are wall hung that will free up floor space in your basement of utility room.

-At this time all combi boilers are natural or LP gas and very few are designed for fuel oil and operate above 90% efficiency.
+Currently all combi boilers are natural or LP gas and very few are designed for fuel oil and operate above 90% efficiency.
 They are vented using PVC, CPVC, polypropylene, or Stainless steel through a sidewall or vertical through the roof.
 Some manufacturers allow air for combustion from inside the home or from the outside.
 Other manufacturers only allow outdoor air for combustion.
 My choice is outside air for combustion to reduce cold air infiltration into the home.

 How does it work?